 Becoming an applied linguistics major was largely due to my love for learning foreign languages.
 Over the years, I have studied Spanish, French, Italian, Thai, and Chinese, but I hope to make that list even longer before I graduate.
 In the future, I hope to study speech-language pathology so that I can treat patients with communication disorders caused by traumatic brain injuries.

 When I am not studying or at a MUN meeting, I am either working at UCLA’s graduate student gym, hanging out at my sorority house, or tutoring middle schoolers in Inglewood.
 In the free time I can find, I enjoy reading; though I will read just about anything, some of my favorite books are The Kite Runner, The Alchemist, and A Prayer for Owen Meany.

 One thing that has always troubled me about MUN is the lack of real actions we should be taking as educated, young adults, to make the world a better place.
 That being said, I would like to inform you of a way you can help real women in need.
 For three years now, I have worked with the non-profit organization Free the Girls, which aims to protect victims of sexual assault and help them rebuild their lives through the collection of gently-used bras.
 For more information, you can email me or visit their website.
-If you are interested in donating old bras and/or sports bras, I keep a donation box with me on campus, and I would gladly take them off your hands during the conference!
+If you are interested in donating old bras and/or sports bras, I will have a donation box during the conference!

-On that note, I would just like to reiterate how excited I am to be working with such bright high school students.
+On that note, I would just like to reiterate how excited I am to be working with such bright individuals.
 As you prepare for the committee, I encourage all of you to shed new rays of light on the problems at hand; though it will not be easy, it will definitely be interesting, and I look forward to hearing your ideas.
-Though this just a simulation of the United Nations, please remember that these problems are far too real to be disregarded by people like yourself.

 All the best,